SHI-Labs/OneFormer/INSTALL.md

   wandb login
   ```

-- Setup CUDA Kernel for MSDeformAttn (`CUDA_HOME` must be defined, pointing to the directory of the installed CUDA toolkit):
+- Setup CUDA Kernel for MSDeformAttn (`CUDA_HOME`:check with which nvcc - must be defined, pointing to the directory of the installed CUDA toolkit):

   ```bash
   # Setup MSDeformAttn